mblayman/mattlayman.com/content/blog/2024-08-26-layman-guide-python-built-in-functions.md

 `setattr` sets the value of an attribute on an object.
 If the attribute does not already exist, it is created.
 You provide the object, the name of the attribute, and the value to set.

+Normally, you do not need to use `setattr` unless you need to do something dynamic.
+Instead, you can set the attribute directly like `example.an_attribute = 20`.

 Example: